Artist: Paul Cézanne (French, Aix-en-Provence 1839–1906 Aix-en-Provence)

 Medium: Oil on canvas

 Dimensions: 28 3/4 x 39 1/2 in.
 (73 x 100.3 cm)

 Credit Line: H. O. Havemeyer Collection, Bequest of Mrs. H. O. Havemeyer, 1929

-Cézanne seems to have first visited the fishing village of L’Estaque in the mid-1860s.
-During the Franco-Prussian War (1870–71), he sought refuge in this picturesque, sheltered port, lodged between the mountains and the sea near Marseilles.
-Upon his return there in the summer of 1876, he enthused to Pissarro: "It is like a playing card.
+Cézanne enthused about the fishing village of L’Estaque to Pissarro in 1876: "It is like a playing card.
 Red roofs over the blue sea. . . .
 The sun is so terrific here that it seems to me as if the objects were silhouetted not only in black and white, but in blue, red, brown, and violet."
-Cézanne painted some twenty canvases of L'Estaque over the next decade, a dozen of them facing toward or across the gulf of Marseilles.
+Cézanne painted some twenty views of L'Estaque over the next decade, a dozen of them facing toward or across the gulf of Marseilles.
 In the distance of this painting, atop the hill to the right of the jetty, the towers of Notre-Dame-de-la-Garde stand watch over the city of Marseilles.